 It’s as simple as it sounds.
 As a timeshare owner, you have the privilege of becoming a member on exclusive vacation exchange platforms like RCI or Interval International.
 Each vacation ownership brand is usually affiliated with one of the two, so double-check with your developer before signing up.
 There are, of course, other vacation exchange companies out there, and we’ll go over them in this post.
 But RCI and II or the most popular options, as well as ICE Vacation Exchange.

 How Does Vacation Exchange Work?

 Once you become a member of your vacation exchange network, you can deposit your ownership week or points for vacations almost anywhere in the world.
 Keep in mind that the “value” of your ownership doesn’t equal the same “value” as another on your vacation exchange platform.
-For example, a Disney Vacation Club resort in Orlando might have a higher “cost” on RCI than a Bluegreen Vacations resort in Tennessee.
+For example, a Disney Vacation Club resort in Orlando might have a higher “cost” on Interval International than a Welk Resort in San Diego.
 If you own 200 Diamond Resorts points, they don’t necessarily trade for 200 Club Wyndham points on RCI.
 In addition to this, you also have to pay membership fees with RCI and II to gain exchange access.

 Popular Vacation Exchange Companies